Time-Optimal Control for High-Order Chain-of-Integrators Systems with Full State Constraints and Arbitrary Terminal States (Extended Version): Abstract

 \section{Abstract}

-High-order chain-of-integrators systems have been universally utilized in the industry.
-However, the time-optimal control problem for high-order chain-of-integrators systems with full state constraints and arbitrary given terminal states remains a challenging problem in the optimal control theory, yet to be resolved.
-To obtain further understanding of the problem, this paper establishes a novel notation system and theoretical framework, successfully providing the switching manifold for high-order problems in the form of switching law.
-Through deriving properties of switching laws on signs and dimension, this paper proposes a definite condition for time-optimal control.
-Guided by the developed theory, a trajectory planning method named the manifold-intercept method (MIM) is proposed.
-MIM can plan time-optimal jerk-limited trajectories with full state constraints.
-MIM can also plan near-optimal higher-order trajectories with negligible extra motion time.
-Numerical results indicate that the proposed MIM outperforms all baselines in computational time, computational accuracy, and trajectory quality with a large gap.
+Time-optimal control for high-order chain-of-integrators systems with full state constraints and arbitrarily given terminal states remains a challenging problem in the optimal control theory domain, yet to be resolved.
+To enhance further comprehension of the problem, this paper establishes a novel notation system and theoretical framework, providing the switching manifold for high-order problems in the form of switching laws.
+Through deriving properties of switching laws regarding signs and dimension, this paper proposes a definite condition for time-optimal control.
+Guided by the developed theory, a trajectory planning method named the manifold-intercept method (MIM) is developed.
+The proposed MIM can plan time-optimal jerk-limited trajectories with full state constraints, and can also plan near-optimal non-chattering higher-order trajectories with negligible extra motion time compared to optimal profiles.
+Numerical results indicate that the proposed MIM outperforms all baselines in computational time, computational accuracy, and trajectory quality by a large gap.